Kuching International Airport: Baggage handling system (BHS)

-Kuching International Airport has two sides of baggage reclaim halls, one is for the domestic flights (within Sarawak) while the other one is for both international flights and flights outside Sarawak.
+Kuching International Airport has two sides of baggage reclaim halls.
+One is for the domestic flights (within Sarawak) while the other one is for both international flights and flights outside Sarawak (Peninsular Malaysia and Sabah).

 Immigration

 As one of the two states in Malaysia which controls its own immigration autonomy, Sarawak exercises special regulation upon arriving and departing from all Sarawakian airports including Kuching.
 All passengers travelling with any flights from outside Sarawak (including all flights from Peninsular Malaysia, Sabah, Federal Territory of Labuan and outside Malaysia), must pass through the immigration control at the first entry airport.

 Ground transportation

-No city buses are available.
-The nearest bus station which is Kuching Sentral Bus Terminal, is located 2 km away.
+There is a free electric city bus operated by Kuching Metro with a route numbered 103 that makes a stop at the airport arrival hall, however it only operates every hour and a half daily so passengers will need to plan their time accordingly if they want to catch it.
+The nearest bus station, which is Kuching Sentral Bus Terminal, is located 2 km away.
 A taxi coupon ticket can be bought at the Taxi Coupon Counter.
 Ridesharing services provided by Grab, Maxim, and Gojo are also available.